mehulagg/gitlab/doc/user/project/pages/introduction.md

 Yes.
 GitLab Pages doesn't care whether you set your project's visibility level to private, internal or public.

+### Can I create a personal or a group website

+Yes.
+If you want the website to be available at [https://username.gitlab.io](), go to your project's **Settings > Advanced**, rename your project to `username.gitlab.io` and update its path to `username.gitlab.io` .
+This is what we call a user/group page.
+If you skip this step, your website will be available at [https://username.gitlab.io/projectname](), where username is your username on GitLab and projectname is the name of the project.
+This is what we call a project page.

 ### Do I need to create a user/group website before creating a project website?

 No, you don't.
 You can create your project first and access it under